pongstylin/tactics/README.md

 ## Distribution

-The `dist` directory contains JavaScript bundles that can be used to publish the game to a website.
-In additional to these, the jQuery library is required.
 The HTML files in the `static` directory can serve as an example of how to publish the game to a website.

-After making changes to the source, the distribution bundles can be rebuilt using this command:
+They make use of distribution JS bundles built using this command:

 ```bash
 $ npm run dist